l-mb/GPIO_Platform/README.md

 #### source_attach_irq

-Syntax: **source_attach_irq** *key* *port* *trigger*
+Syntax: **source_attach_irq** *key* *irq* *trigger* *count_ticks*

 Attach an interrupt-trigger to a source.

 - *key* refers to a previously configured source.
 Whenever this interrupt here triggers, that source is triggered for processing.
-- *port* refers to the port number that this interrupt handler should monitor.
-Note that this can be different from the *port* specified for the source itself. i.e., you can use a digital input port to trigger the read of an analog input.
+- *irq* refers to the port number that this interrupt handler should monitor.
 - *trigger* the trigger mode.
 If *0*, the interrupt is triggered on a falling edge. *1* triggers on a rising edge.
 And *2* triggers on any state change.

-Note that setting *port* or *period* to *0* during *source_add* invokes special behavior for this function, too.
+- *count_ticks* defines whether to count ticks since the last sampling period.
+  - If set to *0* **and** the port on the source is *0*, the source measures the µS between triggers (interval).
+  - If set to *0* **and** the port on the source is set, the source samples the port whenever the interrupt triggers.
+  - If set to *1*, and the source has a *non-zero* period, the source will count the number of times the interrupt has triggered since the last period.
+This is an easy way to count pulses.

 ```
-// Report the value of analog port 3 whenever digital port 41 raises:
+// Report the value of analog port 3 whenever digital pin 41 falls:
 source_add A 57 0 0 0 0
 pin_in 41
-source_attach_irq A 41 1
+source_attach_irq A 41 0 0

+// Count the number of times digital pin 31 is raised per second:
+source_add D 0 1000000 0 0 0
+source_attach_irq D 31 1 1

+// Something more complex.
+Report the average interval between state
+// changes of pin 45, averaged over 8 samples each:
+source_add C 0 0 8 1 0
+source_attach_irq C 45 2 0
+// (Note that there is a catch here - *if* the final round of times
+//  interrupt 45 triggers is less than 8 times, that last period is
+//  never reported.
+There is currently no final timeout.)
 ```

 ### Outputs